-- ◆ The Awards for All scheme of the National Lottery pledged £3,800; - Windermere Town Council pledged funding for fencing and pathways and have provided insurance cover via their policy; - The Ambleside & Windermere Lions pledged £500 towards fencing; - United Utilities gave £500 towards composting and have provided 10 water butts and connectors free of charge; - ◆ TACT, the local food group, have raised £100 towards the site sign; - A local builder provided a very sturdy shed at a cut down price.
+- The Awards for All scheme of the National Lottery pledged £3,800; - Windermere Town Council pledged funding for fencing and pathways and have provided insurance cover via their policy; - ◆ The Ambleside & Windermere Lions pledged £500 towards fencing; - United Utilities gave £500 towards composting and have provided 10 water butts and connectors free of charge; - ◆ TACT, the local food group, have raised £100 towards the site sign; - A local builder provided a very sturdy shed at a cut down price. - ♦ There are plans to sell the surplus produce to the community to raise funds for future development.